smiakchilo/aem-crash-course/lessons/2.11/part2.md

 > Find out the use of such an approach in the sample project's [AlbumRetrieverImpl](../../project/core/src/main/java/com/exadel/aem/core/services/impl/AlbumRetrieverImpl.java).

 <details>
-<summary><em style="color:#aaa; font-weight: bold">New references can be added event after the current service is started (click to expand)</em></summary>
+<summary><em style="color:#aaa; font-weight: bold">New references can be added even after the current service is started (click to expand)</em></summary>

 Injecting a collection of services has an interesting nuance.
-Implementations of the current service interface may reside in different bundles.
-And the bundles, as you know, can be installed and uninstalled independently of each other at any time.
-Therefore, we can face a situation when the current service has been working for a while already, and a new implementation of `MyService` has just arrived.
+Implementations of the current interface may reside in different bundles.
+And the bundles, you know, can be installed and uninstalled independently of each other at any time.
+Therefore, we can face a situation when the current service having the `myServices` field has been working for a while already, but a new implementation of `MyService` has just arrived.
 Will it be added to the `myServices` list?

 Depends on the two properties you can specify for the `@Reference` annotation: `referencePolicy` and `referencePolicyOption`.

 Default `referencePolicy` is _STATIC_ while default `referencePolicyOption` is _RELUCTANT_.
 It means a new implementation that became available won't be automatically bound.
-But if the values are respectively _DYNAMIC_ and _GREEDY_, the list of references will be supplemented as soon as a new service implementation becomes available.
-The same principle applies to the situation when a bundle containing a reference unloads.
+But if the values are respectively _DYNAMIC_ and _GREEDY_, the list of references will be modified as soon as a new service implementation becomes available.
+Also, if the policy is _DYNAMIC_, the list will be revised as an implementation is gone (a bundle is unloaded).

 Above all, setting `referencePolicy` to _DYNAMIC_ allows event-driven reference management because the _bind_ and _unbind_ methods are honored.
 See the next chapter for detail.
 </details>

 #### Event-driven references.
 Binding and unbinding

-The OSGi framework supports calling a particular method of a service when a reference arrives or departs.
+The OSGi framework supports calling a particular method of service when a reference arrives or departs.
 The name of the "on arrival" method can be specified in the `bind` property.
-The `unbind` property specifies the name of the method that is called when a reference is being removed.
+The `unbind` property specifies the name of the method that is called when a reference is removed.

 How can one use these methods?
 For example, you can store the collection of references in a map rather than a list.